AlixMenard/transmob/README.md

 Videos can be processed every 2 frames to speed up.
 On low quality, every frame is necessary.

 **models :** (best case, my computer)
-- n : half time with double framing
+- n : half-time with double framing
 - s :
 - m :
 - l :